 Conversation starter: How do the lessons from the civil rights movement apply today?
-How far have we come?
+What has changed?
+What hasn't?
 How are people still discriminated against?

-Based on the Newberry Award-winning novel by William H. Armstrong, one of the key themes of this coming-of-age drama is the power of education reading to help overcome a deeply rooted racist society.
+Based on the Newbery Award-winning novel by William H. Armstrong, this coming-of-age drama addresses the power of education reading to help overcome a deeply rooted racist society.

 The Great Debaters, 13+